-- The default workspace has the Project panel and the Media Browser docked into the same panel.
+Note: In Premiere Pro CS6, the default workspace has the Project panel and the Media Browser docked into the same panel.
 It is not apparent that you can drag clips into the Project panel in this workspace configuration, but you can.
 To import assets into the Project panel from the Media Browser, select the clips you wish to import, and then drag them to the Project tab.
-The assets will then be imported. - 1.
-(Optional) Transfer the entire contents of one or more P2 cards, Sony Compact Flash cards, XDCAM media, XDCAM EX SxS cards, hard disk camcorders, DVDs, or AVCHD media to a hard disk.
+The assets will then be imported.

+1. (Optional) Transfer the entire contents of one or more P2 cards, Sony Compact Flash cards, XDCAM media, XDCAM EX SxS cards, hard disk camcorders, DVDs, or AVCHD media to a hard disk.
 For information about transferring these media, see About transferring files.